Pietreus/Python-MNIST/README.md

 # Python-MNIST
-This Python Script reads in the data from the MNIST database and trains a four layer feed forward network via backpropagation and stochastic gradient descent to recognize the the digit displayed in a given Picture (28x28 pixels).
+This Python Script reads in the data from the MNIST database and trains a four layer feed forward network via backpropagation and stochastic gradient descent to recognize the digit displayed in a given Picture (28x28 pixels).

 I only used numpy and python-mnist for the script to understand the maths behind the backpropagation itself better.